At Least 17 People Killed In Attack At School In Crimea

 The suspect was identified as 18-year-old Vladislav Roslyakov, a fourth-year student at the school, according to a spokeswoman for Russia's Investigative Committee.

-"The suspected attacker shot himself," Crimean leader Sergei Aksyonov was quoted as saying by TASS, adding that Roslyakov was from the area.
+"The suspected attacker shot himself," Crimean leader Sergei Aksyonov was quoted as saying by the Russian News Agency TASS, adding that Roslyakov was from the area.
 "His body was found in the library on the second floor."

 A spokesman for the National Anti-Terrorism Committee said bomb technicians were examining an explosive device found at the scene.

 It was not immediately clear whether the casualties were from gunshots or the blast.
-Many of the victims were teenage pupils at the school, The Associated Press reported.
+Many of the victims were teenage students at the school, the Associated Press reported.
 The attack reportedly began with an explosion, followed by additional blasts and then gunfire, according to Reuters.

 "There are bodies everywhere, children's bodies everywhere," the school's director, Olga Grebennikova, told Crimean news outlets, Reuters reported.
 "It was a real act of terrorism.
 They burst in five or 10 minutes after I'd left.
 They blew up everything in the hall, glass was flying."